takuoki/go-samples/struct-to-orderedmap/README.md

 # Struct to Orderedmap

 A sample that converts any `struct` into an ordered map.

+## When is it useful

+- To ignore the JSON `omitempty` tag that already defined in `struct`.
+- To add some additional fields.

+## Warning

-Only `struct` or the pointer of `struct` is allowed as an argument.
+- Only `struct` or the pointer of `struct` is allowed as an argument.

-This sample is useful when you want to ignore the JSON tag `omitempty` already defined in `struct`, or when you want to add an additional field.
+- If the field contains a map, the key must be string.
+- Performance is not high as it uses the `reflect` package.
+Please use it in tools.